 There are two main species of coffee: Arabica and Robusta.
-We stick to the higher quality Arabica beans.
-Great Arabica grows equatorially, between the tropics of Capricorn and Cancer, starting around 800 meters above sea level.
-We source from Africa, Latin America, and Oceania, where coffee cherries are hand-picked and processed before they come to us to be roasted, ground, and brewed to perfection.
+We stick to the higher quality Arabica beans which are grown equatorially, between the tropics, from around 800 - 2300 meters above sea level (MASL).
+We source from Africa, Latin America, and Oceania, where coffee cherries are hand-picked and processed before they come to us to be roasted to perc-fection!

-High-altitude coffees tend to taste more dynamic.
-This has a lot to do with temperature.
-Low-grown coffees see more heat and less cloud cover, so they ripen faster.
-Coffees grown at higher altitudes see more varied temperatures and sporadic cloud coverage; they have to fight to survive.
+Understanding how elevation contributes to flavor is helpful in choosing a coffee that's right for you.
+On our labels, we present the elevation in meters above sea level (MASL).
+Low-grown coffees see more heat and less cloud cover, and in turn ripen faster.
+High-altitude coffees see more varied temperatures and sporadic cloud coverage; they have to fight to survive.
 This slow, tenuous ripening often makes for some wild tasting notes.

 Roasting is the process of cooking the seed of the coffee cherry so it’s porous enough to be ground and brewed.
-Initially, green coffee absorbs heat endothermically, but as it cooks it loses mass and moisture until the heat reaches the core of the seed causing it to go exothermic.
-The water at the center of each bean vaporizes and the cell walls breakdown as the seeds expand rapidly resulting in a popping sound know as the "first crack".
+Initially, green coffee absorbs heat endothermically and as it cooks, it loses moisture until the heat reaches the core of the seed causing it to go exothermic.
+The water at the center vaporizes and the cell walls breakdown as the seeds expand rapidly, resulting in a popping sound know as the "first crack".
 Each coffee gets to the first crack a little differently, so the first thing we do with a new coffee is develop a roast profile.
-In the first few batches, we work out the ideal: charge temperature, batch size, airflow, heat application, and development time to achieve the maximum flavor before it goes into production and out to our customers.
+In the first few batches, we work out the ideal charge temperature, batch size, airflow, heat application, and development time to achieve the maximum flavor.